sudeepdino008/zettelkasten/9df1dfd7.md

 ### Learning is an end in itself, and also a part of something bigger
 - Learning is about engaging curiosity and annihaliting it.
 But it's also meant to be a birthplace of many a hacks!
 - Strive for expertise, so you have more impact.
 Strive for impact, so you have more expertise.
-- Hands-on imperative is crucial.
+- Hands-on imperative.
 Define your project.
 This is not a place to doodle.
 - Open-source and big-impact areas in your company are obviously great places to code and do things.
 Exploring interesting things (and blogging) is another.
 - Hacking is however not limited to programming - Understanding and using gamification in parts of your life can be an interesting experiment.